renovatebot/docker-template/README.md

-# docker-template
+# docker-cocoapods

-Template repo for Renovate's Docker builds
+Docker image for `pod` command.

+Note: Gemfile exists only to trigger Renovate PRs.